-Traveller from Phoenix, AZ
+Traveller from Denver, co

 Located on historic Route 66, this downtown Albuquerque hotel is 7 blocks from the convention center.
 Old Town and the Rio …More

-Traveller from Belize
+Traveller from US

-Situated in Albuquerque, this hotel is 1.3 mi (2.1 km) from Maxwell Museum of Anthropology and 2.1 mi (3.4 km) from Indian …More
+Located in Downtown Albuquerque, this hotel is 1.3 mi (2.1 km) from Maxwell Museum of Anthropology and 2.1 mi (3.4 km) from …More

-Traveller from Texas
+Traveller from US

 The famed Route 66 runs through Downtown Albuquerque, site of the city’s convention center.
 Downtown is flanked on the west by Old Town and the Midtown/University neighborhood to the east.
 Among Old Town’s many landmarks is the Albuquerque Museum of Art & History.
 The University of New Mexico and shopping centers dominate the Midtown/University area.
 The Rio Grande Zoo is south of downtown.